Asimov's Science Fiction: Williams (2004 – present)

 In Williams' first editorial, in the January 2005 issue, she made it clear she did not plan to make dramatic changes to the approach established by McCarthy and Dozois.
 Williams reinstated the letter column, and began an intermittent non-fiction column, "Thought Experiments", starting with a reminiscence by Roger Ebert of his involvement in science fiction fandom.
+To mark the 30th anniversary of the magazine in 2007, she published a 30th Anniversary Anthology.

 She won the Hugo Award for short-form editor in 2011 and 2012.